Assyrian people: Culture

 Assyrian culture is largely influenced by Christianity.
 There are many Assyrian customs that are common in other Middle Eastern cultures.
 Main festivals occur during religious holidays such as Easter and Christmas.
-There are also secular holidays such as Kha b-Nisan (vernal equinox).
+There are also secular holidays such as Kha b'Nissan (vernal equinox).

 People often greet and bid relatives farewell with a kiss on each cheek and by saying "ܫܠܡܐ ܥܠܝܟ" Shlama/Shlomo lokh, which means: "Peace be upon you" in Neo-Aramaic.
 Others are greeted with a handshake with the right hand only; according to Middle Eastern customs, the left hand is associated with evil.
 Similarly, shoes may not be left facing up, one may not have their feet facing anyone directly, whistling at night is thought to waken evil spirits, etc. A parent will often place an eye pendant on their baby to prevent "an evil eye being cast upon it".
 Spitting on anyone or their belongings is seen as a grave insult.

 Assyrians are endogamous, meaning they generally marry within their own ethnic group, although exogamous marriages are not perceived as a taboo, unless the foreigner is of a different religious background, especially a Muslim.
 Throughout history, relations between the Assyrians and Armenians have tended to be very friendly, as both groups have practised Christianity since ancient times and have suffered through persecution under Muslim rulers.
 Therefore, mixed marriage between Assyrians and Armenians is quite common, most notably in Iraq, Iran, and as well as in the diaspora with adjacent Armenian and Assyrian communities.